Breville Dual Boiler Review: Great Value Espresso Machine

-The Sage BES920UK Dual Boiler espresso machine builds on the brand’s viral BES900 model, making an already excellent espresso machine even better.
+The Breville BES920XL Dual Boiler espresso machine builds on the brand’s viral BES900 model, making an already excellent machine even better.
 The Dual Boiler is a unique espresso machine that pairs advanced functionality with a user-friendly interface, and it is unmatched by anything else on the market.

-In this Sage Dual Boiler review, we’ll tell you everything this impressive – and impressively affordable – espresso machine has to offer, including the exciting new upgrades from the previous edition.
+In this Breville Dual Boiler review, we’ll tell you everything this impressive – and impressively affordable – espresso machine has to offer, including the exciting new upgrades from the previous edition.

-Summary: The Sage BES920UK Dual Boiler Espresso Machine
+Summary: The Breville BES920XL Dual Boiler Espresso Machine

 - Dual boiler automatic espresso machine with PID temperature control